-An 11-week trial before Southern District of New York Judge Shira A. Scheindlin focused on six wells, and was part of a larger multidistrict litigation comprised of more than 200 suits concerning MTBE use.
+A Manhattan federal jury has found Exxon Mobil liable for contaminating New York City's groundwater with a gasoline additive and has awarded the city $105 million.
+An 11-week trial before Southern District of New York Judge Shira A. Scheindlin focused on six wells, and was part of a larger multidistrict litigation consisting of more than 200 suits concerning MTBE use.
 Chosen as a focus case, the city's suit was the first action in the multidistrict litigation to go to trial.